 What were the outcomes?

 With the proof of concept found to be both feasible and useful, the Prevention Tracker project was expanded to a number of communities across different areas and populations of the country.
 Information about the expanded project is here.
 The hope is that Prevention Tracker will become a national initiative for monitoring the quantity, nature and variation in efforts to improve the health and wellbeing of local communities.

-In partnership with staff of the Tasmanian Department of Health and Human Services and community leaders in Glenorchy, Prevention Centre Deputy Director Associate Professor Sonia Wutzke and Research Officer Maria Gomez are designing and implementing the proof-of-concept pilot study.
+In partnership with staff of the Tasmanian Department of Health and Human Services and community leaders in Glenorchy, Prevention Centre Deputy Director Associate Professor Sonia Wutzke and Research Officer Maria Gomez designed and implemented the proof-of-concept pilot study.

 A small Advisory Group advised on the design and implementation of the project.
 These members include:

 This project was funded by the NHMRC, Australian Government Department of Health, NSW Ministry of Health, ACT Health and the HCF Research Foundation.

 - Gomez M, Ryan R, Roberts N, Wutzke S, Hawe P. Prevention by any other name: how local communities talk about prevention.
 Australian Health Promotion Conference, Perth, June 2016.